What is the Makerspace?

 The BMCC Makerspace is opened to the entire BMCC community.
 It’s a space for bringing ideas to life – whether they be related to design, art, engineering, fashion etc. – with the help of 21st century tools such as 3D printing and laser cutting.

 The space was built with collaboration in mind – professors and students from all departments are invited to use the space.
 Our goal is to foster a sense of community amongst “Makers” of all sorts.

-Wether you have a project in mind or are just curious about the space and want to learn more, please come and visit us!
-Visit the schedule page for open hours and contact Professor Anna Pinkas (email@example.com) for more information.
+Whether you have a project in mind or are just curious about the space and want to learn more, please come and visit us!
+Visit the calendar for open hours and contact Professor Anna Pinkas (email@example.com) for more information.

 Where is the Makerspace?